JetBrains/intellij-sdk-docs/tutorials/action_system/grouping_action.md

 ### Creating Simple Groups
 Grouping can be registered by adding a `<group>` element to the `<actions>` section of a plugin's `plugin.xml` file.
 This example has no `class` attribute in the `<group>` element because the IntelliJ Platform framework will supply a default implementation class for the group.
-This default implementation is used if a set of actions belonging to the group is static, i.e. does not change at runtime, which is the majority of cases.
+This default implementation is used if a set of actions belonging to the group is static, i.e., does not change at runtime, which is the majority of cases.
 The `id` attribute must be unique, so incorporating the plugin ID or package name is the best practice.

 The `popup` attribute determines whether actions in the group are placed in a submenu.